szabgab/slides/crystal/README.md

 filter or grep => reject   (use the names other languages use for the same concept to make it easier to find the right words )

+What is "flag?"  ?
+I saw it in the source code of Kemal, but I don't see it defined anywhere.

 ### SQLite